 - If your Volvo engine has an engine cover, pull it off by pulling up the plastic cover.

-- Turbo models: If necessary, remove the crossbar over the engine and the turbo charge air pipe (boost pipe) held in place with either a T-25, 10mm, or 8mm bolt.
+- Turbo models: If necessary, remove the crossbar over the engine and the turbo charge air pipe (boost pipe) with a T-25, 10mm, or 8mm bolt.

 - Remove all T-30 Torx bolts on top of the engine.